GLF Schools

 The intentions of our curriculum are as follows:

-1. Students are challenged to think deeply, recall and skilfully apply information and supported to ensure they produce work of the highest standard.
+• We inspire students to think deeply, recall with confidence, and apply their knowledge, empowering them to produce work of the highest standard.

 Curriculum quote